temannin/trackit/README.md

 # TrackIt (Experimental)

-> ⚠️ **Warning:**
+> ⚠️ **Security Warning:**
+> The backend container mounts the host Docker socket (`/var/run/docker.sock`) to enable Docker-in-Docker.
+This setup allows code running in the backend container to control the host Docker daemon, which is a **major security risk**.
+> **Do not use this setup in production or on any sensitive system.**

-> **TrackIt** is an experimental platform for tracking online prices of dynamic items (like flights, hotels, or products) using Python and Selenium automation.
+**TrackIt** is an experimental platform for tracking online prices of dynamic items (like flights, hotels, or products) using Python and Selenium automation.
 The backend can execute user-supplied Python scripts (including Selenium-based scrapers) in isolated Docker containers, making it easy to automate and monitor price changes over time.

 ## Architecture